Dollar Mixed Ahead Of U.S. Durable Goods Orders

-BRUSSELS (dpa-AFX) - The U.S. durable goods orders and personal income and spending data - all for August are due at 8:30 am ET Friday.
+BRUSSELS (dpa-AFX) - The U.S. durable goods orders for August and ISM non-manufacturing composite index for September are set for release at 10:00 am ET Thursday.
 Ahead of these data, the greenback traded mixed against its major counterparts.
-While the greenback rose against the yen, it held steady against the euro and the franc.
-Against the pound, it declined
+While the greenback dropped against the pound, it held steady against the rest of major counterparts.

 Copyright RTT News/dpa-AFX